DrewNaylor/guinget/docs/readmes/readme-v0.1.2-alpha.txt

 5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as from the "Action" submenu (either install or "do nothing"/ignore for now).

-You can also mark packages from the "Package list>Selected package>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
+You can also mark packages from the "Selected packages>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
 This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space", though sometimes I have a bit of issue with this.

 Each version of a package is listed as a separate package for now.
 I want to have it be like Synaptic where you open a different window to choose a different version of a package.

+Search:
 Searching is available, so you can use the search box to make finding packages faster.
-At the moment, you'll have to manually clear the search box and search again to get back to the non-filtered package list.
-After searching, you can use the `Tab` key to focus the package list again.
+At the moment, you'll have to manually clear the search box (either with `Backspace` or `Escape`) and search again to get back to the non-filtered package list.
+If you're showing the sidebar, you can double-click or press `Enter` on the `All` item at the top of the search terms list.

+After searching, you can use the `Tab` key to focus the package list again, although this may take several `Tab`s if the sidebar is shown.

+By default, searches are re-done after updating the package list, although you can turn this off from the `Options` window under `Package list>Search options...`; uncheck `Re-run search after cache update` and click `OK`.

 6. Once you've marked your packages, you can apply them by opening the "Apply changes" dialog, either from the toolbar or from the "Package list" menu.